Squatting in the Philippines: History

 The Community Mortgage Program was set up in 1992, aiming to help low-income families transition from squatting to affordable housing.
 By 2001, around 106,000 families had found secure housing in over 800 separate communities.
 In 1993, slums in Metro Manila were estimated to contain 2.39 million people, or 30.5 per cent of the area's total population and 706,185 people had been assisted by the ZIP.
 Impoverished squatters lived on landfill sites such as Smokey Mountain and Payatas dumpsite, working as scavengers.

+The urban poor organization Kalipunan ng Damayang Mahihirap (Kadamay, or Federation of Mutual Aid for the Poor) was formed on November 7, 1998, with Carmen "Nanay Mameng" Deunida elected as its first chair.

 On January 12, 2000, informal settlers living along Circumferential Road 4 (C-4 Road) in Malabon City were forcibly removed from the area by local policemen, who were conducting a clearing operation to make way for the Camanava Mega-Flood Control project, and squatters who refused to cooperate were temporarily sent to the Malabon police station via dump trucks.
 Up to 93 squatters and policemen sustained injuries from the operation.

+In 2011, community network organization Demolition Watch and Kadamay filed with the United Nations Special Rapporteur on Right to Adequate Housing an appeal to investigate human rights violations on the urban poor, such as violent demolitions and forced relocation to areas with inadequate utilities.

-The Kalipunan ng Damayang Mahihirap (Kadamay, or Federation of Mutual Aid for the Poor) carried out the Pandi housing project occupation in March 2017.
+Kadamay carried out the Pandi housing project occupation in March 2017, which is considered a part of the global Occupy movement with its opposition to social and economic inequality.
 The occupation of over 5,000 housing units built by the National Housing Authority (NHA) in Bulacan was at first condemned by President Rodrigo Duterte and then regularized.
-The group then attempted to squat NHA property in Rodriguez, Rizal the following year and in 2019 it picketed the NHA offices in Quezon City.
+The group then attempted to squat NHA property in Rodriguez, Rizal, the following year and in 2019 it picketed the NHA offices in Quezon City.

+The number of informal settlers in the Philippines is believed by government officials to have increased during the COVID-19 pandemic.

 Legal

+The Philippines is a party to the Universal Declaration of Human Rights and the International Covenant on Economic, Social, and Cultural Rights, which recognize the right to adequate standard of living and adequate housing.

 The Urban Development and Housing Act of 1992 (RA 7279), also known as the Lina Law after its proponent Joey Lina, criminalized squatting yet discouraged evictions except in certain cases, such as when the occupation was carried out by "professional squatters and squatting syndicates".
 The Marcos decree which had previously outlawed squatting was annulled by the Anti-Squatting Law Repeal Act of 1997 (RA 8368).

 The Presidential Commission for the Urban Poor, created on December 8, 1986, through Executive Order No. 82, is tasked to formulate policy and implement programs for the urban poor.